openshift/enhancements/enhancements/metadata/user-tag-management.md

 #### Classifier tag behaviour

-Classifier tags are used to enable controller to get applicable cloud resources to manage tags.
+Classifier tags are used to identify cloud resources for which the controller should manage the tags.
 Classifier tags are mandatory and should be added to cloud resource.
 Controller does not support any wildcard characters in classifier strings.
 When multiple classifiers are used, a logical OR condition is applied for the classifiers.

 #### Reconciliation

-Reconciliation of tags is ignored when ready condition is set to false at `MetadataStatus.status`.
 Reconciliation of tags is based on active tag list in `AWSMetadata.status.resourcetags`.
-On deletion of AWSMetadataRef or invalid reference, controller does not perform any reconciliation.
-Ready condition is set to false at `MetadataStatus.status`.
+Reconciliation of tags is ignored when ready condition is set to false at `CloudMetadata.MetadataStatus.status`.
+On deletion of AWSMetadataRef there is no reconciliation of tags.
+If AWSMetadataRef refers to non-existing `AWSMetadata` object , controller fails with error condition and updates `CloudMetadata.MetadataStatus.status` to false.

 #### No cloud provider configured